alberto-grl/Sipeed-Tang-Gowin-FPGA/README.md

    'python3 -m venv ~/.venv
    source ~/litex_venv/bin/activate`

-   Follow these instructions, adapt were needed: https://www.cce.put.poznan.pl/ESHD_labs/env.html
+   Follow these instructions, adapt where needed: https://www.cce.put.poznan.pl/ESHD_labs/env.html
    Integration with Gowin EDA is not immediate, because of the requirements as above.
    For now going with Pro 1.9.11
    add to .bashrc something like